-The Centre said there was a risk the virus could spread in Europe if infected patients were bitten by mosquitoes upon their return home and those mosquitoes then infected other people.Chikungunya
+The centre said there was a risk the virus could spread in Europe if infected patients were bitten by mosquitoes on their return home and those mosquitoes then infected other people.Chikungunya

-• Viral disease spread by mosquitoes which bite during daylight hours
+• Viral disease spread by mosquitoes that bite during daylight hours

 • No direct person-to-person transmission

 • Name derives from a word meaning "to become contorted" from the African Kimakonde language